guzmonne/dynamodb-graph/README.md

 ## Introduction

-This is a library aimed to work with DynamoDB as if it was a Graph.
+This is a library built to work with DynamoDB as if it was storing a Graph.
 The idea came from the "Advanced Design Patterns for Amazon DynamoDB (DAT403-R)" talk from Rick Houlihan on 2017 AWS re:Invent conference.
 Close to the end, he describes a way to use a DynamoDB table to represent a directed graph.
-I found that notion very interesting, so I wanted to create a library that would abstract the details of the graph representation, on top of the AWS SDK.
+I found that notion very interesting, so I started working on a library that would abstract the details of the graph representation, on top of DynamoDB using the AWS Document Client driver, from the AWS JavaScript SDK.

-As a perk, I added three notions of my own:
+Besides the ideas explained in the talk, I other two more:

 1. The concept of a `tenant`.
-2. A way to handle the amount of GSI partitions to use.
+2. A way to handle the amount of GSI partitions to use, by defining the maximum number of GSIK allowed, which are generated from the Nodes ids.
-3. Storing the data in two separate keys, depending on wether it's a string, or a number.

-So, each node can belong to a `tenant` by concatenating the random ID of the node, with the `tenant` id.
-The GSI Keys are also prepended with the tenant ID, so that you can check for the data only in the proper GSI partitions.
-Doing this has another aditional benefit: applying IAM policies to users to allow access only on rows whose `hash` key begins with the `tenant`.
-That way, you may have multiple users using the same table, without access to the data of the other tenants.
+Each node can belong to a `tenant`, which is a way to box entities (users, companie, groups, etc) into their own parititon inside the table.
+This is done by concatenating the `id` of each node, and their `GSIK`, with the `tenant id`.
+This last value if configured when the library is intitialized, and is completely abstracted from the user.
+Meaning, you can interact with the table as if the `tenant` value didn't exist.
+You could have multiple users handling the same Node `ids`, as long as they have a unique `tenant` id.

+This has another aditional benefit: we can apply IAM policies to let the users only access the keys with their corresponding tenant.
+Making it impossible to access the keys from other users.

-To control the number of GSI Keys you can use the `maxGSIK` option.
-To allow for a normal distribution on the keys, you should work with mutltiples of 10 for the `maxGSIK`.
-This will allow to grow this value in the future, while still providing good distribution between the GSI partitions.
+To control the number of GSI Keys you can use the `maxGSIK` attribute when configuring the library.
+This value defines the ammount of GSIK allowed on the table, and shoudl be a multiple of 10 to allow a normal distribution of the nodes in each GSIK.

-I also added another GSI key to each element, called `TGSIK`.
-This attribute includes the value of the node `type`, plus the `GSIK`.
-Indexing on this key, sorted by data, allows to perform queries over the `type` and the `data`, without needing to use a `FilterExpression`, or creating custom logic.
-I am still debating if this a good call, but for now, its there.

-At first I implemented this design storing the data of the node on a `Data` attribute of type `String`.
-This was good since I could stringify any type of data and store it there.
-The problem happens when you want to query the data.
-Since the data is stored as a string, you loose all the number operators.
-So, I modified the `create` functions to check wether the data is a string, or a number.
-If it is a number, then it stores it as a `Number` attribute, and a `String` attibute otherwise.
-To avoid having the user deal with this functionality, all the `query` operations parses the results, and returns them on a `Data` attribute.
-The details are handled by the library.
-This separation of types allow for a finer query system, in my opinion.

-The downside of this approach is that this table implementation uses all 5 possible GSI.
-But, I think most usecases can be solved using the 5 provided by this implementation.
+The data inside every Node item must be stored as a `string`.
+That means that you have to stringify the data types that you want to store on the table.
+On the documentation section, I explain a couple of ways of storing numbers on the database.

 **Important Note:** This library was built on top of Node 6.10.3, because I wanted to use it on AWS Lambda, and at the moment is the highest version supported.
-It should work on higher versions, but I haven't tried it.
+It should work on higher versions, but I haven't tested it.

 ##DynamoDB table.